Speakers Bureau

 The second section contains additional information about the talks, including a more detailed description of the talk; whether the speaker is willing to present the talk virtually, in-person, or both; the category of the talk; and the appropriate audience.
 The speaker’s name is a link that will open an email message so that you can inquire about details or make arrangements for a talk.

-If you would be interested in offering a talk through the Speakers Bureau, please send a note to SpeakersBureau@iajgs.org.
+If you would be interested in offering a talk through the Speakers Bureau (or need to update an entry that is already there), please send a note to Jay Sage at SpeakersBureau@iajgs.org.

 Condensed List of Talks Offered